 In any given legislative session, PPA may be monitoring close to 100 bills that affect pharmacy.
-The bills listed below as PPA's Priority Issues are the pieces of legislation for which we are strongly advocating and dedicating considerable resources.
+The bills listed below as PPA's Priority Issues are the pieces of legislation or related activities for which we are strongly advocating and dedicating considerable resources.
 Additionally, we have highlighted other pieces of interesting or related legislation, which we are tracking and closely monitoring.
-At the bottom of the page is our full tracking report which is updated monthly, however, the list may not represent all legislation monitored by PPA.
-For other issues which may not currently be the subject of legislation, please see other issues.
+At the bottom of the page is our full tracking report which is updated monthly.

 For more information on the Pennsylvania Community Pharmacy Caucus, please click here.